lunakoly/SpikesDetection/README.md

 the value of this option and their names with `-` in place of the path separator.
 In the example above they would be `folder1-subfolder1-file.asc.png`, ...

+Spikes detection is done by splitting the graph into some "optimal" number of segments, each is then analyzed according to the selected `--fitting` and `--deviation` [methods](#Additional-Parameters).
+The number of segments is iteratively increased until the noise deviation estimate starts improving slower than by 10% per step.

 Also see [Additional Parameters](#Additional-Parameters) to learn more about other options.

 ### Visualize Noise